I’m incredibly bullish when it comes to digital real estate.

 I didn’t care – you could say that these were all reasons I needed to get online and work on these skills.

 At the end of 2016, I started The Mastermind Within, and 14 months later, there are 200 people coming to this site daily.
-Last month, I made $86 through this site – $86 where there was nothing before.
+By January 2018, I made $86 through this site – $86 where there was nothing before.

-In the past year, I’ve learned and improved upon a number of the following skills:
+In the course of this website’s life, I’ve learned and improved upon a number of the following skills:

 - Marketing Skills